masukomi/changelog_manager/README.md

 ### Generating a new CHANGELOG.md

-To generate a new CHANGELOG.md just invoke it with the `-l` parameter.
+To generate a new CHANGELOG.md just invoke it with the `-c` parameter (or `--compile`).
 The changelog is printed to STDOUT so that you can shove it into a file or run it through a Markdown -> HTML conversion, or whatever else you want to do with it.

-`chagelog_manager -l > CHANGELOG.md`
+`chagelog_manager -c > CHANGELOG.md`

 ### Editing an entry